kvarak/dnd/docs/_Rules/skills_combat.md

 ##### Rank 3
 - ***Savage Critical***.
 When you score a critical hit, you may roll one extra damage die.

-##### Rank 4
-- ***Intimidating Slash***.
-On your turn, when you score a critical hit or reduce a creature to 0 hit points, you can use a ***reaction*** to make a Strength (Intimidation) check, contested by the Wisdom of creatures that can see and hear you within 30 ft.
-If you succeed, the creatures are frightened of you until the end of your next turn.
 </details>